 ONDA created the Oregon Desert Trail (ODT) route to link existing trails, old two-track roads and cross country travel as a way to introduce hikers to the stunning landscapes found in Oregon’s high desert.
 The ODT’s overlap with the Fremont National Recreation Trail is the largest section that ties into existing trail tread for over 60 miles starting at the Chewaucan Crossing near the town of Paisley.
 Volunteers will be working with members of the local community on this National Public Lands Day project, and together we will celebrate the connection between people and the environment by working together side-by-side with some hard earned sweat equity to improve the trail in this area.

 We typically head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax and cook a well-deserved dinner.
 Volunteers will rehabilitate trail tread, remove obstacles, install drainage structures and brush the trail corridor.
 The section of trail we will be working on offers expansive views down into the Lakeview valley and we will be working alongside members from the local community.
-No previous trail building experience is needed to attend this trip; ONDA and the Forest Service will provide all instruction and necessary tools to do the job.
+No previous trail building experience is needed to attend this trip; ONDA, the Forest Service and BLM will provide all instruction and necessary tools to do the job.
 All that is required is a love of the high desert, a big smile, and a willingness to learn.